-Update (10/20/2019): I was excited to post back in July that the price for the DIY NAS: 2019 Edition had dropped below $1,400, so I’m a bit bummed out to see that in October it has climbed back up to over $1,400.
-The motherboard, case, and power supply all saw significant jumps in their prices, but those were offset a bit by drops in the prices of two of the three hard drive models.
-As I understand it, companies like SilverStone and Supermicro have been impacted by the tariffs and as a result those costs are being passed along to their consumers.
-In the end, it’s always us consumers who pay for these tariffs—it’s incredibly disappointing to hear our governments claim otherwise.
+Update (12/08/2019): I am excited again to share that the price for the DIY NAS: 2019 Edition has dropped below $1,400.
+The motherboard, case, and power supply all saw drops in their prices.
+However, those gains would’ve been wiped out by one of the hard drive models becoming exorbitantly expensive, the Seagate ST2000LM003.
+I am officially un-recommending this hard drive due to its $120 per drive price.
+As I continute to understand it, companies like SilverStone and Supermicro have been largely impacted by the tariffs levied by our government and as a result those costs are being passed along to their consumers.
+However, it’s nice to see some of those prices have fallen down as the year progresses.
+That doesn’t change the fact that it’s always us consumers who pay for tariffs and it remains incredibly disappointing to hear our governments continue to claim otherwise.

 Seven years ago, I decided I wanted to start backing up all of my computers to a NAS.
 In doing some research for that NAS, I couldn’t find a blog, forum post, reddit thread or anything else which contained the kind of guide that I was looking for.
 This fruitless search led me to blogging about my own experience in building my NAS.
 Based on the traffic from Google and search results for DIY NAS building keywords, I’d struck a chord that resonated with others, and I’ve been both upgrading my own NAS or building other different NAS machines ever since.